BrenPatF/brenpatf.github.io/about.markdown

 Brendan's blog for articles on programming, unit testing, Oracle SQL and PL/SQL and other languages.

-I have an earlier blog at: [Brendan's Blog (old site)](http://aprogrammerwrites.eu/), which is being migrated here, under Migrated Articles, as a background project.
+I have an earlier blog at: [Brendan's Blog (old site)](http://aprogrammerwrites.eu/), articles from which have been migrated here, under Migrated Articles.